 - Draw polygons to identify or outline areas or features of interest.
 Polygons might be used to enclose areas of similar soil type or vegetation.

 - Overlay maps or specialized aerial imagery on the Google Earth imagery.
 For example, a USGS topographic map overlay may help interpret a glacial landscape or a series of waterfalls.

 Data that you download or create can be saved within the My Places folder so that it is available in subsequent sessions.
 You can either drag it into that folder or click Yes, when asked whether to save the items that are in the Temporary Places folder in the My Places folder when you exit Google Earth.
 However, it is a good practice to explicitly save your data.
 To save an item that is listed in the Places Pane, right-click it (ctrl-click on the Mac) and choose Save Place As from the contextual menu that appears.
 In order to make informed decisions about how to save your data, you need to know something about the format of Google Earth data.

 Google Earth can open or import a variety of data files, including the standard KMZ and KML formats, as well as images (jpg, bmp, tif, tga, png, jpeg, gif, tiff, ppm, and pgm), gps (gpx and loc), and Collada models (dae).
-Google Earth Pro can open additional formats, including ESRI shapefiles (shp) and MapInfo (tab) files.
-Once opened in Google Earth Pro, most of these formats can be saved as kmz files, which then makes them available to be used in the free version of Google Earth.
+Google Earth Pro can also open ESRI shapefiles (shp) and MapInfo (tab) files.
+Once opened in Google Earth Pro, most of these formats can be saved as KMZ files.

 Creating a New Placemark